codlark/cls/docs/Syntax.md

 The `data` section specifies data used in generating assets.
 This section uses the CSV syntax described [below](#csv-syntax).

 The `briks` section specifies briks available to the user.
-The contents of this section use a syntax similar to variable definition in other languages.
+The contents of this section use a syntax similar to variable definitions in other languages.
 A description of briks is [below](#brik-syntax).
-Like property definitions, brik definitions end with a semicolon, a new line, the or end of the section just like property definitions.
+Like property definitions, brik definitions end with a semicolon, a new line, or the end of the section just like property definitions.
 ```
 briks {
     heliotrope = #DF73FF